Skip to Content

 6. Torr Head Scenic Route

 Just 17km to the north of Cushendall along the coast, you’ll find the spectacular headland known as Torr Head.
-This worthwhile attraction on the Causeway Coastal Route offers incredible views across the ocean towards Scotland.

 The rugged peninsula is also home to the remains of the ancient fortress known as Altagore, which dates back to the 6th century.
-There is a small parking area at the base of it and you can wander up from there.

-Restaurants in Cushendall
+Restaurants and pubs in Cushendall

 1. Harry’s